 Luckily, there are a few places in and near Los Angeles where you can find dark skies and twinkling stars.
 Within just a few hours of the city, you can find breathtakingly beautiful opportunities to look up and be amazed.

-This post was originally published in November 2017, and was updated in May 2020 and again in March 2022.
+This post was originally published in November 2017, and was updated most recently in March 2022.

 The Best Spots to Go Stargazing in Los Angeles

 If you’re insistent on beating light pollution and air clarity issues, there are a few places in L.A. where you can actually go stargazing.